agavrel/42_CheatSheet/README.md

 }
 ```

-Protect the malloc and also its return value:
+Protect both the malloc **and its return value**:
+It is not good enough to protect the malloc in the callee function (the function called) if the returned value is not also protected in the caller function (the function 'above')
 ```c
 int allocate_memory(void)
 {